 4 Holiday Wellness Tips during COVID-19

-As we approach the holiday season it’s more important than ever to think of ways to maintain wellness this Christmas despite COVID-19.
+As we approach the end of year, it’s more important than ever to think of holiday wellness tips to maintain positivity despite COVID-19.
 It’s undeniably been a tough year and one many will be happy to move on from.
 If this year has taught us anything, it’s that it is more important than ever that we take stock of the positives where we can.

 “I’m certain it doesn’t have to be a miserable Christmas.
 It can be a time for reflection, rest, connection and creating new memories that could make it a Christmas like no other.
 Christmas 2020 isn’t cancelled,” says psychotherapist and author of Ten Times Happier, Owen O’Kane.

 By adjusting our mindset and attitude towards doing Christmas differently this year, we can turn it into a positive experience and, when we feel happy and content, it’s easy for that festive cheer to become contagious.

 We asked our Wellness Expert at Shanti-Som for top Holiday Wellness Tips during COVID-19 for the Christmas period:

 Accept the situation using our Holiday Wellness Tips

 It’s understandable there will be a degree of disappointment with the situation we find ourselves in this Christmas but we must accept it.
 If we fixate on how it should be, how you want it to be or what will happen next, it leads to increased levels of distress.
 Living in the present moment, accepting things as they are and taking everything one step at a time makes it easier to feel hopeful.

 Most importantly we need to take care of ourselves so our bodies and mind are strong and able to tackle the daily challenges, restrictions and frustrations we are faced with.